 Antioxidants help conflict free-radicals.
 So what are free radicals?

 Free radicals are unstable molecules in our body that result from both natural processes and environmental pressures.
 The body can remove free radicals, but hey can damage or change cells in our body.
-In case of too many build-up, these changes can cause many diseases and conditions, such as atherosclerosis and some cancers.
+In case of too much build-up, these changes can cause many diseases and conditions, such as atherosclerosis and some cancers.

 Tea is one origin of antioxidants, and antioxidants can help remove free radicals.
 One study noted that phenolic compounds, which have antioxidant effects, constitute up to 30 % of the dry weight of green and black tea.
 Due to the oxidation process, the antioxidants in green tea are different from those in black tea.